AktasC/Hackintosh-Elitebook-Broadwell/README.md

 I've never been good at thanking people but here we go :

-- [Acidanthera](https://github.com/acidanthera/) - **Illuminati** Everything.
+- [Acidanthera](https://github.com/acidanthera/) - **Illuminati** Thanks for your work guys.
 Can't say much more.
-Thanks for your work guys.
-- [NguyenMac](https://www.tonymacx86.com/members/nguyenmac.598852/) - **Guide Senpai** For creating and maintaining the guide I used to follow for so long, contributed to make me a _mad_ SysAdmin.
+- [NguyenMac](https://www.tonymacx86.com/members/nguyenmac.598852/) - **Guide Senpai** For creating and maintaining the guide I used to follow for so long, contributed to turn me into a _mad_ SysAdmin.
 - [Rehabman](https://github.com/rehabman) - **Laptop Guru** Guides, configs, kexts, SSDTS, ~drugs,~ **you name it**.
 This guy has 'em all !
 - [Spotflight](https://www.tonymacx86.com/members/spotflight.1654314/) - **Elitebook Chief** For his simplified / modernized guide which helped me avoid some obsolete tricks I used to use.
 - Every single other contributor, developer, pioneer who helped achieve all of this.